Frequently Asked Questions

 If you choose to ship direct, be sure to forward a copy of your bill-of-lading to the drayage contractor to aid in tracing your shipment.

 Yes.
 An exhibitor may "hand carry" material one time through the door, provided they do not use material handling equipment to assist them.
 When exhibitors choose to "hand carry" material, they may not be permitted access to the loading dock / freight door areas.
 If your materials are large enough to require a hand truck or "dolly", you must ship them in advance to the GES warehouse.

 From the first day of move-in through the last day of move-out, there is 24-hour perimeter security for the exhibit floor.
 This level of security is intended to control the access of people to and from the exhibit halls in a safe and organized manner.
 It is not intended as individual security for your booth and materials.
-Please remember that the Ernest N. Morial Convention Center is a public building to which hundreds of individuals have access… let alone the number of individuals involved in the shipping of your materials to and from the exposition, setting up and tearing down displays.
+Please remember that the Huntington Convention Center of Cleveland is a public building to which hundreds of individuals have access… let alone the number of individuals involved in the shipping of your materials to and from the exposition, setting up and tearing down displays.
 Therefore, it is critical that exhibitors work with exposition management in making every effort to safeguard their investment in the exposition.
-Be security conscious at all times during your stay in New Orleans.
+Be security conscious at all times during your stay in Cleveland.
 Do not leave items of value in your booth overnight during the installation period or exposition days without taking security precautions.
 Remember, the security of your product is your responsibility… don’t take chances!

 Yes!
 Exhibitors are encouraged to insure their materials from the time they leave their office until they return.
 You can usually obtain a “rider” to your existing company policy providing all-risk coverage for your materials.